 2. Execute CREATE EXTENSION for the database that will use this feature.
+Use the psql command to connect to the "postgres" database.

 '''

 postgres=# CREATE EXTENSION pgpool_recovery;

 CREATE EXTENSION

 '''

 - Set the postgresql.conf file parameters.Specify the path to pg\ctl for the pgpool.pg\ctl parameter. - 4.
 Restart FUJITSU Enterprise Postgres.